 Build or buy?
 What kind of workplace app offers the best ROI?

 The market for workplace apps is large and growing quickly.
-However, according to our recently released research, “Functional but Unfriendly: A Study of Enterprise Mobile App User Experience,” despite expected rapid investment growth, the penetration of workplace apps in the market is still in the nascent stages: Only 12 percent of U.S. full-time employees use enterprise mobile apps for their job.
+However, according to our recently released research, “Functional but Unfriendly: A Study of Enterprise Mobile App User Experience,” despite expected rapid growth of the digital workplace, the penetration of workplace apps is still in the nascent stages: Only 12 percent of U.S. full-time employees use enterprise mobile apps for their job.

-As the industry matures and more companies come to recognize the power of enterprise mobile apps, IT executives and company management will be faced with the choice of either buying a pre-existing, off-the-shelf (OTS) app or developing a custom one from the ground up.
+As the industry matures and more companies adopt BYOD policies and come to recognize the power of workplace apps, IT executives and company management will be faced with the choice of either buying a pre-existing, off-the-shelf (OTS) app or developing a custom one from the ground up.

 Custom or off the shelf?